-Dimension Main issue Example

-Excessive Quantitative Too much exercise, BN patients who perform a high amount exercise, but the

-exercise only (i.e. but the motives for the

-duration, exercise can vary.
-The motive can be to enhance

-intensity and motives do not have to performance in a certain type

-frequency) be compulsive. of sport.

-Compulsive Qualitative Compulsive motives BN patients who have to

-exercise only (i.e. and behavior, and perform 200 sit ups before

-motivation expression of a need getting out of bed in the

-and attitudes) to follow rituals.
+Dimension Main issue Example Excessive exercise Quantitative only (i.e. Too much exercise, but the motives for the BN patients who perform a high amount exercise, but the exercise duration, exercise can vary.
+The motive can be to enhance intensity and motives do not have to performance in a certain type frequency) be compulsive. of sport.
+Compulsive Qualitative Compulsive motives BN patients who have to exercise only (i.e. and behavior, and perform 200 sit ups before motivation expression of a need getting out of bed in the and attitudes) to follow rituals.
 The morning.
-If interrupted,

-behavior does not he/she needs to do the whole

-have to be excessive in procedure from the start.

-amount

-Exercise Quantitative + Avoid withdrawal A BN patient who constantly

-dependence qualitative symptoms. but unintentionally increases

-amount of exercise because of

-increased tolerance, lacks

-control of the exercise

-behavior, experiences

-withdrawal symptoms with

-exercise deprivation, exercise

-despite injury and/or illness

-and that the exercise interfere

-with other aspects of life.
+If interrupted, behavior does not he/she needs to do the whole have to be excessive in amount procedure from the start.
+Exercise Quantitative + Avoid withdrawal A BN patient who constantly dependence qualitative symptoms. but unintentionally increases 1 amount of exercise because of I G S V increased tolerance, lacks control of the exercise behavior, experiences withdrawal symptoms with exercise deprivation, exercise despite injury and/or illness and that the exercise interfere with other aspects of life.